elyssak10/INST_consolidation_project1/README.md

 * right now the code does not keep track of the letters guessed
 * right now the code does not have a point system

+The game does NOT “remember” and avoid any words it used before with a player